alinaincodeland/alinaincodeland.github.io/README.md

 ## Experience it Live!

-Experience Alina's work firsthand by clicking the link below:
+Experience Alina's work by clicking the link below:

-<a href="https://alina-in-codeland.netlify.app/" target="_blank">Click me!</a>
+<a href="https://alina-in-codeland.netlify.app/" target="_blank">Alina in Codeland website!</a>

 ---